 - Provide cargo handling instructions if required

-It’s generally advised to address all of the above mentioned items before the service is rendered by the provider.
-Giving the trucker or carrier detailed information beforehand helps them to quote more accurately, instead of having to deal with potential discrepancies afterwards.
+It’s generally advised to address all of the above-mentioned items before the service is rendered by the provider.
+Giving the trucker or carrier detailed information beforehand helps them to quote more accurately, instead of having to deal with potential discrepancies afterward.

 It’s also helpful to provide images of your unloading location, available MHE, and other important information that they can make use of.
 This helps them prepare the necessary equipment and send in the right team to unload the cargo from the truck.